ThomasBurleson/angularjs-Quizzler/README.md

 ---

-### Implementation
+### Application Implementation

 >
 <strong>Before</strong> you explore the source code for Quizzler, I highly recommend that you first read the <a href="http://solutionoptimist.com/2013/09/30/requirejs-angularjs-dependency-injection/">Dependency Injection using RequireJS and AngularJS</a> tutorial; since all of the source uses both RequireJS injection and AngularJS injection.

-Quizzler is an AngularJS `online quiz builder and testing` application; developed as a result of a challenge presented to developers who are interviewing at `www.<xxx>.com`.
+Quizzler is an AngularJS `online quiz builder and testing` application; developed as a deliverable to a challenge presented to developers who are interviewing at `www.<xxx>.com`.

-You can either walkthru the [Live Demo](http://thomasburleson.github.io/angularjs-Quizzler/#/login) or simply look at snapshots of running application:
+Visitors can either walkthru the [Live Demo](http://thomasburleson.github.io/angularjs-Quizzler/#/login) or simply look at snapshots of running application:

 *  [Quizzler Login](https://f.cloud.github.com/assets/210413/1701314/e73aee92-604e-11e3-8624-db4537de9a90.jpg)
 *  [Quiz](https://f.cloud.github.com/assets/210413/1701315/f1409a72-604e-11e3-9331-989b5f81416c.jpg)